Removal of Aircraft on Highway Following an Emergency Landing As Per Section 187 of the Highway Traffic Act | DK Legal Practice

 Penalty

-Upon a finding of guilt for violating section 187(4) of the Highway Traffic Act a pilot may be fined up to ten thousand ($10,000) dollars which would also be subjected to the statutory victim surcharge as well as court cost.
+As shown above, per section 187(4) of the Highway Traffic Act, upon guilt for a violation a fine of up to ten thousand ($10,000) dollars may be imposed.
+Additionally, the statutory victim surcharge as well as court cost would be added to the fine.

 Summary Comment

-Rarely does an aircraft make an emergency landing onto a highway; however, when this does happen, the pilot who performed the emergency landing is legally required to make arrangements for removing the aircraft from the highway as soon as reasonably possible.
-If the subsequent method of removing the aircraft involves use of the highway for a take-off, then various legal mandates apply.
+Although the situation is rare, after an aircraft makes an emergency landing onto a highway, the pilot that performed the landing is required to arrange for the removal of the aircraft as soon as reasonably possible.
+If the removal will be done by using the highway for a take-off of the aircraft, then various special conditions must be met.

 DK Legal Practice is an affordable Paralegal in: